 Several rankings have been produced in the past in an attempt to enlist the "Top 10 Beaches In The World."
 This is a giant and difficult task and beaches have been ranked on the basis of various criteria like those with the best eye-arresting landscapes, those with most activities, best beach party destinations, most secluded and secret beaches, etc. Here, we attempt to classify the "Top 10 Beaches In The World" on the basis of uniqueness.
 Here, we mention beaches that find no parallel in other beaches of the world.
 The beaches are enlisted below:

-10. Smuggler's Cove, Zakynthos, Greece -
+10. Smuggler's Cove, Zakynthos, Greece

-9. Bora Bora, French Polynesia -
+9. Bora Bora, French Polynesia

-8. Playa del Amor (Hidden Beach), Mexico -
+8. Playa del Amor (Hidden Beach), Mexico

 An ideal beach for those seeking seclusion, thrill, and mystery, the Playa del Amor, nicknamed the “Hidden Beach” in Mexico is the place to be.
 The beach is a feature of the Marieta Islands at the mouth of the Banderas Bay.
 According to visitors, the beach looks like it is part of some fantasy novel with its white sandy cavern washed by the blue waters of the Pacific Ocean.
-The island on which the Playa del Amor is located is part of an archipelago which was created by the sediments deposited by the eruption of an underwater volcano.
+The island on which the Playa del Amor is located is part of an archipelago that was created by the sediments deposited by the eruption of an underwater volcano.
 Some believe that the hole in the rock that led to the formation of the Hidden Beach was created by episodes of deliberate bombings during military testings sanctioned by the Mexican government.
 The Hidden Beach is invisible to those viewing it from the outside and can only be accessed via a long water tunnel from the Pacific Ocean to the beach.
 Only 6 feet of space on the beach is above water level, and tourists usually arrive on the beach by kayaking or swimming.

-7. Glass Beach, California -
+7. Glass Beach, California

-6. Koekohe Beach, New Zealand -
+6. Koekohe Beach, New Zealand

-5. The Beaches Of Goa -
+5. The Beaches Of Goa

 Goa in India is a tourist hotspot visited by hundreds of thousands of tourists from all corners of the globe.
 The region has beaches of all kinds that can satisfy the needs of all types of tourists.
 Goa’s beaches are sunny and sandy with greenery forming the backdrop and the blue waters of the ocean washing the shores.
 Goa’s beaches offer a variety of aqua sports like kneeboarding, kayaking, wakeboarding, paddle boarding, waterskiing, scuba diving, and more.
 Dolphin viewing is also a popular activity here.
 Goa’s beaches are also famous for a thriving nightlife, numerous cafes and bars, beach parties, beach festivals and more.
 Both luxury hotels and affordable ones are available in the region allowing tourists from all walks of life enjoy their stay in this coveted beach destination in India.
 Tourist visiting Goa can also visit the churches and convents of Goa which are part of a UNESCO World Heritage Site.

 4. Arpoador, Rio de Janeiro, Brazil

 For those who love city beaches that thrive with life, the beach in Arpoador, Rio de Janeiro, Brazil is definitely the place to be.
 Arpoador is highly popular as a surf spot in the city since the rock outcropping acts as stable left breakers that are 7 to 8 feet high.
 During midsummer, the beach thrives with people during sunset time to watch the sun go down the horizon amidst cheering by the crowds.
 The beach is also ideal for long walks in the fresh sea breeze.
 One can stop by at the various beach-side cafes and eateries for a quick coffee or snack during such leisurely walks.
 The beach is brightly lit after sunset and is known for its dynamic nightlife, beach parties, and other fun activities.
 For all these reasons, the beach finds mention here in our list of "Top 10 Beaches In The World."

-3. Boulders Beach, South Africa -
+3. Boulders Beach, South Africa

 Located near Cape Point, Cape Town in South Africa, Boulders Beach is a sheltered beach featuring inlets between massive granite boulders.
 The beach is part of the Table Mountain National Park and is famous for its colony of African penguins which settled here in 1982.
-Thus, the beach is a favorite destination for wildlife lovers and birdwatchers.
+The beach is a favorite destination for wildlife lovers and birdwatchers.
 From only two penguins in 1982, the colony has grown to about 3,000 now.
 Visitors to the beach are allowed to watch the penguins closely with the help of a boardwalk that takes them to within a few meters of the birds without disturbing them.
-However, the permit is not granted to land on the beach with the penguins and visitors can enjoy beach activities in adjacent beaches.
+However, the permit is not granted to land on the beach with the penguins though visitors can enjoy beach activities in adjacent beaches.

-2. The Baths, British Virgin Islands -
+2. The Baths, British Virgin Islands

 1. Beach of the Cathedrals, Spain

 The Spanish beach, the As Catedrais beach, also known as Praia de Augas Santas or the 'Beach of the Holy Waters’ is a beach to be visited by those who seek to discover the jaw-dropping wonders of the world.
 The beach is located in the Ribadeo municipality of the region.
 The beach provides a spectacular sight with natural arches and caves that can be seen only during low tide.
 During high tide also the beach can be accessed for swimming.
 During low tide, the Beach of the Cathedrals is a place that inspires the awe, and one can wander along the magnificent sea caves and majestic cliffs.
 The caves occur in a variety of sizes from small cracks in the rocks to massive openings.
 Sand corridors between rocky blocks, tall rocky arches, dozen-meters-long caves and other geologic wonders meet the eye of those visiting this beach.
-Thus, the Beach of the Cathedrals is definitely one of the "Top 10 Beaches In The World."